icgood/pymap/README.md

 The `pymap-admin` tool is installed as an optional dependency:

 ```
-$ pip install pymap[admin]
+$ pip install 'pymap[admin]'
 ```

-Once installed, subsequent restarts of the pymap server will listen on port 9090 by default for incoming requests from the admin tool.
+Once installed, subsequent restarts of the pymap server will listen on a UNIX socket for incoming requests from the admin tool.
 See the [pymap-admin][10] page for more information, and check out the help:

 ```
 $ pymap-admin --help